+Course Registration

-Course Registration for Summer II and Fall terms (Sessions 1 and 2) usually takes place the preceding March or April.
-Registration for January intensives, Spring and Summer I terms (Sessions 3, 4 and 5) usually takes place the preceding November.
+for Fall term (Session 1) usually takes place the preceding March or April.
+Registration for Spring and Summer terms (Sessions 2 and 3) usually takes place the preceding November.
 (Specific registration dates for each semester will be communicated to students via seminar-assigned email and campus postings.)

-- Registration information is announced to the community by e-mail no later than two weeks prior to the designated registration period and includes: - Specific information unique to each semester. - Instructions for on-line registration. - Directions for downloading course schedules. - o Instructions for viewing and purchasing required and recommended textbooks. - On-line Registration is to be completed via the SONISWEB system during the open registration period, unless otherwise noted. - A late registration fee will be assessed to returning students who submit registrations after the stated deadline. - Only students whose Seminary accounts are current will be cleared for registration.
+- Registration information is announced to the community by e-mail no later than two weeks prior to the designated registration period and includes: - o Specific information unique to each semester. - o Instructions for on-line registration. - o Directions for downloading course schedules. - Instructions for viewing and purchasing required and recommended textbooks.

+• On-line Registration

+is to be completed via the SONISWEB system during the open registration period, unless otherwise noted.

+- A late registration fee will be assessed to returning students who submit registrations after the stated deadline. - Only students whose Seminary accounts are current will be cleared for registration.
 See Student Financial Responsibility, Section 6. - All students are expected to make payment in full for tuition and fees by the stated due dates for each semester.
 See Student Financial Responsibility, Section 6 for procedures and options for payment of tuition and fees. - Students who cannot register in a fall or spring term, but who wish to remain in the degree program, should follow the policies and procedures set forth in Academic Policies and Procedures, Section 4, for requesting a Leave of Absence.
-If they do not submit a request, it may be assumed that they wish to withdraw from the program and an Administrative Withdrawal may be processed at the discretion of the Vice President of Academic Affairs/Dean of the Seminary.
+If they do not submit a request, it may be assumed that they wish to withdraw from the program and an Administrative Withdrawal may be processed at the discretion of the Dean of the Seminary.

+Registration Changes:

-Registration Changes: After the end of the formal registration period, changes in registration (adding or dropping courses may be made by completing the ADD OR DROP COURSES FORM, available for download from the seminary website.
+After the end of the formal registration period, changes in registration (adding or dropping courses may be made by completing the ADD OR DROP COURSES FORM, available for download from the seminary website.